wavemaker/docs/website/blog/2025-04-21-async-validation-in-wizard.md

 ---
 ---

-​WaveMaker has enhanced its wizard feature to better handle steps that require checking information from a server before moving forward.
+​WaveMaker has enhanced its [Wizard](/learn/app-development/widgets/container/wizard/) component to better handle steps that require checking information from a server before moving forward.
 In general, **Next** callback allows developers to determine whether the user can proceed to the next step.

 <!-- truncate -->

+> The **Next** callback method typically validates the current step (e.g., checks if all required fields are filled), fetches data from a server before proceeding, and prevents navigation to the next step if certain conditions are not met.

 ## The Challenge

 Many real-world applications require API-based validation before allowing users to proceed to the next step.
-Since promises are not supported in the **Next** callback, developers face a roadblock when trying to implement asynchronous checks.
+Since [promises](/learn/app-development/widgets/datalive/field-validator/#setasyncvalidators) are not supported in the **Next** callback, developers face a roadblock when trying to implement asynchronous checks.

 ## The Solution: Async/Await in Callbacks